OpenTTD/website/_posts/2024-02-17-social-integration.md

 You have to extract its content in this "social_integration" folder, and start the game.

 When the game starts, it is validated that the plugins are signed off by OpenTTD, and if they are, they are loaded.
-The first step for the plugin is to check whether its target platform it installed.
+The first step for the plugin is to check whether the social platform is running.
 If so, it starts the integration with that platform.
+A plugin can only integrate with a platform if it is running when OpenTTD starts; so make sure Steam, Discord, or GOG Galaxy is already running before you start OpenTTD.

 Under "Game Options" -> "Social", you will find whether the integration is running.